 Childcare costs can potentially be more than the KIT and SPLIT day financial remuneration, especially if KIT and SPLIT days are taken early in the parental leave.
-The NHS Terms and Conditions of Service from the NHS Staff Council states “To enable employees to take up the opportunity to work KIT and SPLIT days, employers should consider the scope for reimbursement of reasonable childcare costs or the provision of childcare facilities”.
-Trainees can apply to their trust for additional funding to cover this, but its payment lies at the discretion of the employing trust.
+The NHS Terms and Conditions of Service from the NHS Staff Council states: “To enable employees to take up the opportunity to work KIT and SPLIT days, employers should consider the scope for reimbursement of reasonable childcare costs or the provision of childcare facilities”.
+PGDiTs can apply to their trust for additional funding to cover this, but its payment lies at the discretion of the employing trust.

 Other Considerations

 Any employee who is breast-feeding must be risk-assessed and appropriate facilities provided.
-If the trainee or their child were deemed to be at risk from the KIT and SPLIT day work proposed, alternative work should be considered.
+If the PGDiT or their child were deemed to be at risk from the KIT and SPLIT day work proposed, alternative work should be considered.

 Medical indemnity cover may be required if clinical work is to be undertaken.
-It is suggested that the trainee prospectively arranges this with their usual insurer.
+It is suggested that the PGDiT prospectively arranges this with their usual insurer.
 The mainstream insurers all have policies relating to KIT and SPLIT day cover.

-The trainee must have valid DBS clearance if undertaking clinical work.
+The PGDiT must have valid DBS clearance if undertaking clinical work.

-If the trainee has not completed the Trust induction where they are undertaking their KIT and SPLIT days, they must clear the arrangements with HR and only work in a supernumerary capacity.
+If the PGDiT has not completed the trust induction where they are undertaking their KIT and SPLIT days, they must clear the arrangements with HR and only work in a supernumerary capacity.
 Alternatively, it may be possible to prospectively arrange an honorary contract.
 This also applies in the case of other relevant activities undertaken prior to returning to work, such as those as part of the SuppoRTT programme.

 Childcare arrangements are the responsibility of the trainee and can take time to organise.